purvish1111/praella/readme.md

 This is an simple HTML based Webpage.
 It is completely mobile responsive.
+I have used latest version of bootstrap & I have integrated this page with HTML5 & CSS3.